pypa/pip/docs/html/ux-research-design/guidance.md

 - Collecting feedback about pip's beta release of the 2020 dependency resolver
 - Asking users how specific parts of pip's 2020 dependency resolver should behave

-A full list of the surveys published in 2020 and their results [can be found here](/research-results#survey-results).
+A full list of the surveys published in 2020 and their results [can be found here](/research-results/index#survey-results).

 #### Designing Surveys

 When designing surveys, it is important to first establish what you want to learn.
-It can be useful to write this down as research questions.
-Example pip research questions [can be found here](https://github.com/pypa/pip/issues/8518).
+It can be useful to write this down as research-results/index questions.
+Example pip research-results/index questions [can be found here](https://github.com/pypa/pip/issues/8518).

-If you find that your topic is large, or you have many research questions, consider publishing several separate surveys, as long surveys risk a low response / high dropoff rate.
+If you find that your topic is large, or you have many research-results/index questions, consider publishing several separate surveys, as long surveys risk a low response / high dropoff rate.

 Below is a brief guide to building a survey for pip: